Policies & Student Expectations

 Grading

-Report Cards will be available in MyEd at the end of the July.
-Interim reports will be issues after 2 weeks in the summer school program Students will receive a final report card grade with percent and letter grade.
+Report Cards will be available in MyEd at the end of July.
+Interim reports will be issued after 2 weeks in the summer school program.
+Students will receive a final report card grade with percent and letter grade.

 Refunds